Online Bipartite Matching with Reusable Resources: Introduction

-We should also remark that in this paper we are interested in \emph{integral} online matching algorithms under reusable resources.
-In contrast to fractional online algorithms that can divide the arriving online vertex and allocate it fractionally to offline vertices, we force the online algorithm---which can be randomized---to match the arriving online vertex in full to an offline vertex or just leave it unmatched.
-We do not assume offline vertices have large budgets; instead we assume each offline vertex's budget exactly equals to $1$ as in the classic online bipartite matching problem---mostly to capture scenarios in practice where the reusable resources have small initial inventories such as in the AirBnB or Thumbtack applications mentioned earlier in the introduction.
-This is in contrast to prior work~\citep{FNS-19,GIU1-20,GIU2-20} which either consider fractional allocations or the equivalent formulation that asks for integral allocations but with large budgets.
+As mentioned earlier, in this paper we are interested in \emph{integral} online matching algorithms under reusable resources.
+In contrast to fractional online algorithms that can divide the arriving online vertex and allocate it fractionally to offline vertices, we force the online algorithm -- which can be randomized -- to match the arriving online vertex in full to an offline vertex (or leave it unmatched).
+We do not assume offline vertices have large budgets; instead, we let every offline vertex to have a unit budget (inventory capacity) as in the classic OBM problem.
+This is without loss of generality; an instance where resources have non-unit budgets can be transformed into an instance of the unit budget setting (see Proposition 1 in \cite{reuse}).
+From a practical standpoint, the unit budget setting captures scenarios where the reusable resources have small initial inventories such as in the AirBnB or Thumbtack applications mentioned earlier.
+This is in contrast to prior work~\citep{feng,feng3,rba1,full} which either consider fractional allocations or the equivalent formulation that asks for integral allocations but with large budgets.

+Finally, we highlight that we show our results for the (more general) vertex-weighted setting.
+In this setting, each offline vertex $i$ is also associated with a non-negative vertex weight $r_i$ and an algorithm for this problem obtains a reward of $r_i$ each time the offline node $i$ gets matched.
+The goal of both the online algorithm and the optimum offline solution is to maximize the total accumulated weight from matching online nodes.
+The special case of this model when $d=\lvert U\rvert$ is the non-reusable vertex-weighted online bipartite matching problem introduced and studied in \cite{goel}.